Header Ads

 Needle Punched Non-woven:

-These types of geo-textiles are made from a blended web of continuous or staple filament that is passed through bank of maple reciprocating bearded needles.
-In case of needle punched non-woven geotextile, the GSM can be found upto 2000 which is too higher than heat bonded non-woven geo-textiles.
+These types of geo-textiles are made from a blended web of continuous or staple filament that is passed through a bank of maple reciprocating bearded needles.
+In the case of needle-punched non-woven geotextile, the GSM can be found up to 2000 which is too higher than heat-bonded non-woven geo-textiles.

 Knitted Geo-textiles:

 Knitted geotextiles are normally restricted to warp knitting.
-These are normally used fine filtration, soil reinforcing grids etc.
+These are normally used for fine filtration, soil reinforcing grids, etc.

 RAW MATERIAL OF GEO-TEXTILE